astropy/specutils/docs/getting_started.rst

 with the :class:`~specutils.Spectrum1D` object as if it were only a simple data container.

-Currently, specutils understands two WCS formats: FITSWCS and GWCS.
+Currently, specutils understands two WCS formats: FITS WCS and GWCS.
 When a user does not explicitly supply a WCS object, specutils will fallback on an internal GWCS object it will create.